Sabina Nessa killer jailed for at least 36 years for sexually motivated attack

 Addressing her absent killer on Thursday, Ms Nessa’s parents Abdur Rouf and Azibun Nessa said in a statement: “You had no right to take her away from us in such a cruel way.

-“The moment the police officer came to our house and told her she was found dead our world shattered into pieces.
+“The moment the police officer came to our house and told us she was found dead our world shattered into pieces.

 “How could you do such a thing to an innocent girl walking by, minding her own business.